Texas nurse, now free of Ebola, defends her work and travels

 Nearly 5,000 people have been killed by Ebola, mostly in Liberia, Sierra Leone and Guinea, the three African nations hardest hit by the virus, which spreads through direct contact with the bodily fluids of an infected person.

-Both U.S. nurses have recovered, but Vinson's case sparked alarm because she traveled by commercial airplane to Ohio after treating Duncan and before she fell ill with the virus.
+Both U.S. nurses have recovered, but Vinson's case sparked alarm because she travelled by commercial aeroplane to Ohio after treating Duncan and before she fell ill with the virus.
 She reported a slight fever on her return trip to Texas, causing health officials to scramble to track down those who had been in contact with her.

 "I was never told that I couldn't travel," Vinson told NBC, speaking from Dallas.